sitepoint/nrelate-related-content/readme.txt

 == Changelog ==

+= 0.42.6 =
+* Removed our related content from single attachment pages.
+* Filter out Javascript from the nrelate custom feed.
+* Fixed Communication setting bug.
+* Auto move ad validate option from related settings to admin settings.
+* Optimized code to only load admin specific functions when is_admin.
+* Updated Javascript from height to innerHeight.
+* Include link to css stylesheet for reference.

 = 0.42.5 =
 * Fixes issue where themes use get_the_excerpt to create a meta description, and our plugin filters it.